Monster-ZeroX/HerokuHosted/MIGRATION_INSTRUCTIONS.md

 The `migrate_db.py` script:
 1. Connects to your PostgreSQL database
 2. Adds new columns using `ALTER TABLE ...
 ADD COLUMN IF NOT EXISTS`
+3. Creates the `payment_transactions` table if it does not exist
-3. Sets default values for existing rows (0 for numeric columns, CURRENT_DATE for date columns)
+4. Sets default values for existing rows (0 for numeric columns, CURRENT_DATE for date columns)
-4. Commits the changes
+5. Commits the changes

 ## After Migration